Le Roi Est Mort, Vive Le Roi!

 Le Roi Est Mort, Vive Le Roi!
-(French for "The King Is Dead, Long Live The King!") is the third studio album by the German musical project Enigma, released on 22 November 1996 by Virgin Records.
+(French for "The King Is Dead, Long Live The King!") is the third studio album by German musical project Enigma, released on 22 November 1996 by Virgin Records.

 Background and release

 The album continued Enigma's trend, giving it a slightly more modern, futuristic sound by combining the elements of Enigma's first album, MCMXC a.D., and their second album, The Cross of Changes.
 Michael Cretu, producer of the project, considered Le Roi Est Mort, Vive Le Roi! to be the child of the previous two albums, with the first being the father and the second being the mother, as indicated by the 19‑second track "Third of Its Kind".
 There are two editions of the packaging; one with standard paper artwork, and another with translucent tray and booklet artwork printed on a heavier plastic.

 Le Roi Est Mort, Vive Le Roi! was nominated for Best New Age Album at the 1998 Grammy Awards, while Johann Zambryski's album art design earned him a nomination for Best Recording Package.

 The intro track begins with a sample of mission control contacting the Discovery from the film 2001: A Space Odyssey.
 The intro, including the famed "Enigma horn", is played backwards for the closing track, "Odyssey of the Mind".
 The track "T.N.T. for the Brain" contains samples taken from Jeff Wayne's Musical Version of The War of the Worlds.
 The samples are just audible, underlying the main music.
 They can be most clearly heard at the start and the end of the track, but are just noticeable throughout.
 The track "Prism of Life" appears at the end credit of the 2023 documentary "Close Encounters of The Fifth Kind".